CSCfi/csc-user-guide/STYLEGUIDE.md

 </html>
 ```

- - and edit `new-page` (and the anchor, if there, otherwise just remove) to match
+ - edit `new-page` (and the anchor, if there, otherwise just remove) to match
  - to pass the tests, add the page to `tests/python_link_tests/whitelist`, too

 ## Terminology